alexandrainst/node-red-contrib-ui-upload/README.md

 it can wait for a *tick* before uploading the next chunk of data, to make sure the rest of your Node-RED flow is ready to process more data, instead of risking an out-of-memory condition.

-For that, just send `{ payload: { tick: true }}` to the node for triggering the upload of the next chunk of data.
+For that, just send `{ tick: true }` to the node for triggering the upload of the next chunk of data.

 By default, in absence of wired input on this node, a tick will be automatically generated upon full reception of a chunk of data to trigger the upload of the next one.

-This backpressure mechanism also gives time to other nodes sending messages on the same shared WebSocket and avoids disconnections when uploading large files.
+This backpressure mechanism also gives time to other nodes communicating on the same shared WebSocket and avoids disconnections when uploading large files.

 ## Credits